Fares are an important source of revenue for operating our train and bus services across the region.

 We are continuing to move forward with a comprehensive review of fare enforcement processes to find potential improvements.

-The Sound Transit Board received an update on this work yesterday, and it was addressed through a well-reported Seattle Times story today.
+The Sound Transit Board recently received an update on this work, and it was addressed through a well-reported Seattle Times story.

 It is worth starting by addressing a basic question: why fare enforcement?